Successful participation trade fairs

 - Supporting evidence

 Manage different customers effectively.
 Be well prepared when talking to invited customers.
 For the really interested ones, listen more carefully to them.
 Use the tips above and start the sales process!
 Be careful with giving too much detailed information to your competitors.
 However, take note of your competitors’ strength during the trade fair.
-Make appointments to get in touch with relevant press.

 Key success factors for optimal stand behaviour: